Effective non-invasive BPH treatment

 The energy transported by the water damages the offensive cells, which in turn causes them to die.
 Over time, the body absorbs the treated tissue as part of the natural healing process, and as it does, symptoms of BPH are relieved.

-Clinical data has shown that the Rezūm Water Vapour Therapy is safe and effective in relieving lower urinary tract symptoms due to BPH without compromising sexual function – and the treatment appears effective for at least four years.
+Clinical data has shown that the Rezūm Water Vapour Therapy is safe and effective in relieving lower urinary tract symptoms due to BPH without compromising sexual function – and the treatment appears effective for at least five years.

 Until more physicians are trained in the technique, there are a limited number of Canadian clinics where men have access to Rezūm, including SanoMed.